AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ## Finding donation records of a donor: `finddonations`

-The command finds donation records of a donor.
+This command finds donation records of a donor.

 Format: `finddonations DONOR_INDEX`